 4. Speakers And Microphones

 High-quality speakers and microphones are essential for online classes.
 Both the teacher and the students need headphones to block out ambient noise and focus on the lesson.
 Microphones are needed, so the student can communicate with the teacher and other class members.
+You can check out this list of the best school headphones to match your tablet of choice.

 Some tablets have built-in speakers and mics, but if they don’t provide enough sound, external speakers can be purchased.
 Just make sure the tablet you choose has a port for external speakers or a headset.

-Many tablets can store a student’s whole year of lessons, but if that is not possible, buy a tablet with an SD slot for extra storage.
+The best tab for online classes can store a student’s whole year of lessons, but if that is not possible, buy a tablet with an SD slot for extra storage.
 A USB pen drive may also be useful for storing photos, videos, and reading assignments.

-The camera is the link that helps you have a close relationship with your students.
+The camera is the link that helps you have a close relationship with your students via Zoom.
 They can see your expressions and you can see theirs.
 It is built-in to the tablet and is usually of good quality.
 If you want HD or other features, you can buy a webcam.
 This could be useful if you want to give close-up images of leaves, insects, or any other pictures.

 7. Pen And Keyboard Inclusion